macwiatrak/BacBench/README.md

     --batch-size 128 \
-    --max-seq-len 2048 \  # max seq len, default value for the model --dna-seq-overlap 32 \  # overlap between the sequences when the gene length is higher than --max-seq-len, default value --streaming
+    --max-seq-len 2048 \  # max seq len, default value for the model --dna-seq-overlap 32 \  # overlap between the sequences when the gene length is higher than --max-seq-len, default value --agg-whole-genome \  # aggregate the embeddings for the whole genome --streaming
 ```